tagtogorg/tagtog-doc/search.md

 <div class="two-third-col">
   <h4>Normalization</h4>
   <p>Just start typing the first 3 characters of one of the names of the entity you are looking for.
 All the possible entities gathered across all your dictionaries will show up.
 Click on one of the items to display the search query on the normalization text box and, when you are ready, just click on the Search button {% include inline-image.html name="search-button.png" width="28" %} to retrieve all the documents that contain at least one entity normalized to that name.
 In the case of the picture below, all documents containing entities with the name: minivan, people carrier, etc.</p>
   <p>The search results are paginated.
-If your query retrieves a long list of results, you will find a <code>Load more</code> link at the bottomo of the list.
+If your query retrieves a long list of results, you will find a <code>Load more</code> link at the bottom of the list.
 Just click it to load more results.</p>
   {% include image.html name="search_normalization.png" caption=""%}
 </div>
 <div class="one-third-col">